 Sierra Club is comprised of staff across the country and a network of volunteer leaders and local chapters that support our grassroots engagement.
 We are also proud to be a unionized employer, with two labor unions representing more than half of our employees.

-The Organizing Representative works with community members, volunteers and staff to build and support organized, resilient and powerful communities.
+Scope: The Organizing Representative works with community members, volunteers and staff to build and support organized, resilient and powerful communities.
 The Organizing Representative works with others to build grassroots power, grounded by the Jemez Principles that achieves concrete campaign goals while creating structural and cultural change.
 They work with community volunteers and Campaign staff to shape campaign goals.
 The Organizing Representative builds relationships, increases the number of people engaged, supports leadership development and builds just and supportive partnerships.
 They use existing data tools and processes to enhance organizing work.

 Job responsibilities include but are not limited to:

 - Develops organizing strategies and tactics.
 Begins new work with community mapping to understand the character, needs, and dynamics of the community in which we will organize.
 Works with community supporters and volunteers to develop an organizing strategy and tactics to build grassroots power through base and community building, leadership development, partnership building and achieving local victories.

 - Utilizes a variety of engagement tactics and tools including in-person meetings as appropriate, virtual meetings, online direct engagement and the use of social media to build relationships and engagement.